ahlstromcj/midicvt/README.md

 notes and channel as well, converting device-specific values (e.g. Yamaha PSS-790) to General MIDI (GM) format, for example.

-The newest version, 0.4.1, adds some more important bug fixes, additional documentation, and a --summarize option to shows a summary of what conversions were made by midicvtpp.
+Version 0.4.1 adds some more important bug fixes, additional documentation, and a --summarize option to shows a summary of what conversions were made by midicvtpp.

+Version 0.4.2 will add a --human option for much more readable output for humans only.

 IMPORTANT:  We have fixed a lot of bugs; if we have broken your use-cases,
             please file a bug report.